tedkim97/tedkim97.github.io/_posts/2024-02-15-rust_simple_branchless_optimization.md

 cargo asm header_util::header_conversion::convert_to_wire_format_branchless
 ```

-I'll just save the assembly here because it takes too much space: https://github.com/tedkim97/dnsheader-conversion-microbenchmark/tree/139548ccc1ca3fa81ff2c4bfb6e66753ff2732a3/generated_assembly.
+I'll just save the assembly in the [repo because it takes too much page space here](https://github.com/tedkim97/dnsheader-conversion-microbenchmark/tree/139548ccc1ca3fa81ff2c4bfb6e66753ff2732a3/generated_assembly).
 If we count the number of instructions, each version of the function has:
 - Branched1 has 134 instructions
 - Branched2 has 143 instructions
 - Branchless has 126 instructions